- Affordable price

 features & specs

-The Leaf has automatic emergency braking and good NHTSA crash-test scores.
-Expensive versions get the ProPilot driver-assistance system which can steer, stop, and start the car in a wide range of driving situations for short periods of time.
+Automatic emergency braking is included across the lineup, and the Leaf has earned good crash-test scores in the past, although this year’s are incomplete.
+SV and SL versions of the Leaf get a ProPilot driver-assistance system that can steer, stop, and start the car in a wide range of driving situations for short periods of time.

 Where is the Nissan Leaf made?